-ITP COA Status / Date / (Source) Mitigation Measure Implementation Schedule Responsible Party(ies) 6.13 Final Construction Report.
-No later than 60 days after completion of all construction activities, Permittee shall provide CDFW with a Final Construction Report, submitted via email to the entities identified in Monthly Compliance Reports above.
-The Designated Biologist shall prepare the Final Construction Report which shall include, at a minimum: (1) a summary of all MCRs and all ASRs; (2) a copy of the table in the MMRP with notes showing when and how each of the Condition of Approval was implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities; (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing Project impacts of the taking on Covered Species; (7) any other pertinent information; and (8) before, during, and after photographic documentation of the project impact areas.
-Following completion of Covered Activities 6.14 Final Mitigation Report.
-No later than 60 days after completion of all mitigation measures, Permittee shall provide CDFW with a Final Mitigation Report, submitted via email to the entities identified in Monthly Compliance Reports above.
-The Designated Biologist or Designated Representative shall prepare the Final Mitigation Report which shall include, at a minimum: (1) a summary of mitigation implemented; (2) a copy of the table in the MMRP for Habitat Management Land Acquisition through Security below, with notes showing when and how each of the mitigation measures were implemented; (3) an assessment of the effectiveness of this ITP's Conditions of Approval in fully mitigating Project impacts of the taking on SJAS and SJKF and conserving BNLL; (4) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future projects on the Covered Species; and (5) any other pertinent information.
+ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) 6.13 Final Construction Report.
+No later than 60 days after completion of all construction activities, Permittee shall provide CDFW with a Final Construction Report, submitted via email to the entities identified in Condition of Approval 6.10 above.
+The Designated Biologist shall prepare the Final Construction Report which shall include, at a minimum: (1) a summary of all Monthly Compliance Reports and all ASRs; (2) a copy of the table in the MMRP with notes showing when and how each of the Conditions of Approval were implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities; (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing Project impacts of the taking on Covered Species; (7) any other pertinent information; and (8) before, during, and after photographic documentation of the project impact areas.
+Implementation deficuate responsible i dity(ies) 6.14 Final Mitigation Report.
+No later than 60 days after completion of all mitigation measures, Permittee shall provide CDFW with a Final Mitigation Report, submitted via email to the entities identified in Condition of Approval 6.10 above.
+The Designated Biologist or Designated Representative shall prepare the Final Mitigation Report which shall include, at a minimum: (1) a summary of mitigation implemented; (2) a copy of the table in the MMRP for Conditions of Approval 8.0 through 9.0 with notes showing when and how each of the mitigation measures were implemented; (3) an assessment of the effectiveness of this ITP's Conditions of Approval in fully mitigating Project impacts of the taking on SJAS and SJKF and conserving BNLL; (4) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future projects on the Covered Species; and (5) any other pertinent information.
 Following Covered Activities and completion of all mitigation measures 6.15 Notification of Take or Injury.
 Permittee shall immediately notify the Designated Biologist if a Covered Species is taken or injured by a project-related activity, or if a Covered Species is otherwise found dead or injured within the vicinity of the Project.
-The Designated Biologist or Designated Representative shall provide initial notification to CDFW through e-mail to the Regional Representative and Regional Office identified in Monthly Compliance Reports above.
+The Designated Biologist or Designated Representative shall provide initial notification to CDFW through e-mail to the Regional Representative and Regional Office identified in Condition of Approval 6.10 above.
 The initial notification to CDFW shall include information regarding the location, species, and number of animals taken or injured and the ITP Number.
 Following initial notification, Permittee shall send CDFW a written report within two calendar days.
-The report shall include the date and time of the finding or incident, location of the animal or carcass, and if possible, provide a photograph, explanation as to cause of take or injury, name of facility that treated the individual if it was injured and treated, and any other pertinent information.
-The written report shall be submitted via e-mail to the Regional Representative and Regional Office identified in Monthly Compliance Reports above.
+The report shall include the date and time of the finding or incident, location of the animal or carcass, and if possible, provide a photograph, explanation as to cause of take or injury, and any other pertinent information.
+The written report shall be submitted via e-mail to the Regional Representative and Regional Office identified in Condition of Approval 6.9 above.
 During Covered Activities